cobbr/cobbr.io/about.md

 Projects I am currently working on:

+* **SharpSploit** - [SharpSploit](https://github.com/cobbr/SharpSploit) is a .NET post-exploitation library written in C# that aims to highlight the attack surface of .NET and make the use of offensive .NET easier for red teamers.
 * **PSAmsi** - [PSAmsi](https://github.com/cobbr/PSAmsi) is a tool for auditing and defeating AMSI signatures.

-* **InsecurePowerShell** - [InsecurePowerShell](https://github.com/cobbr/InsecurePowerShell) is a fork of PowerShell Core v6.0 with some key security features removed.
-[InsecurePowerShellHost](https://github.com/cobbr/InsecurePowerShellHost) is a .NET Core application that hosts the modified System.Management.Automation.dll built in InsecurePowerShell.
+Projects I help to maintain:

 * **Invoke-Obfuscation** - I help to maintain [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation), a PowerShell obfuscator, written by [Daniel Bohannon](https://twitter.com/danielhbohannon).

 Projects I have worked on in the past: